sgjkerr/MVE385/3DMolMS/README.md

 python train.py --checkpoint_path ./check_point/molnet_pre_uv-vis_all_features.pt --transfer
 ````

-Step 5: Make predictions on validation set by running `pred.ipynb`
+Step 5: Make predictions on the validation set with the Jupiter notebook `pred.ipynb`

-**Design you own network**
+**Design your own network**
-The number of nodes and number of layers of the network can be changed in `config/molnet_pre.yml` and `config/molnet.yml` for pre-training and training respectively.
+The number of nodes and the number of layers of the network can be changed in `config/molnet_pre.yml` and `config/molnet.yml` for pre-training and training respectively.
 The encoder in `config/molnet.yml` must match the encoder in `config/molnet_pre.yml` if you wish to transfer the encoder.